matwalczyk/nodemcu-ftp/README.md

 The FTP server can be started and stopped in the nodemcu LUA environment with ftp.start() and ftp.stop().

+When the server is started you can store, retrieve, rename and delete files on the SPIFFS filesystem with any standard ftp client on LINUX, OSX or Windows.

-It's main limitations are
+The current implementation main limitations are
 - Only passive mode supported
 - Only 1 client connection supported
 - Only a subset of RFC 959 FTP server commands implemented (e.g. due to SPIFFS no directory related commands).

-This is a list of implemented FTP server commands:
+List of implemented FTP server commands:
 -  USER - Username for Authentication
 -  PASS - Password for Authentication
 -  RNTO - Rename To (previous RNFR required)